pgautoupgrade/docker-pgautoupgrade/README.md

     pgautoupgrade/pgautoupgrade:latest

+Please note that our `latest` tag is based on Alpine.
+The one by Postgres is based on Debian.

 If you instead want to run a specific version of PostgreSQL then pick a matching tag on our Docker Hub.
 For example, to use PostgreSQL 15 you can use: